Arweave Miners Are Sacrificing Their $AR

 In Arweave, users pay tokens to store data.
 Normally, it happens in two steps :

 - Payment via a transaction

-the user sends a transaction which is settled into the network, committing their payment, and Most of these tokens go to the endowment, where they are slowly unlocked to miners over an extremely long period of time, rewarding them tokens by replicating the data in the network and constantly testing its validity.
+The user sends a transaction which is settled into the network, committing their payment.
+Most of these tokens go to the endowment, where they are slowly unlocked to miners over an extremely long period of time rewarding them tokens by replicating the data in the network and constantly testing its validity.

-Next, they seed the data to a sufficient number of miners, and over time to these miners then share the data with one another in order to gain access to more data, explaining this mechanism : optimistic tit-for-tat
+Next, they seed the data to a sufficient number of miners.
+Over time to these miners share the data with one another in order to gain access to more data, explaining this mechanism : optimistic tit-for-tat

 The effects are as follows: